CHNZYX/Auto_Simulated_Universe/README_ENG.md

 In the settings, select your desired difficulty and fate.
 Please pre-select your default team composition in the game.

-It's advisable to put a ranged character (like Rita, Seele) in the first position for better monster clearing.
+It's advisable to put a ranged character (like Asta or March 7th) in the first position for better monster clearing.

 **Running Automation**